denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. qu qu qucrcrm
 G. The code does not compile.

+**My Answer: D**
+**Correct Answer: D**

+**==Based on order of initialization, the static components are initialized first, starting with the Arachnid class, since it is the parent of the Scorpion class, which initializes the StringBuilder to u.
+The static initializer in Scorpion then updates sb to contain uq==, which is printed twice by lines 13 and 14 along with spaces separating the values.
+Next, an instance of Arachnid is initialized on line 15.
+There are two instance initializers in Arachnid, and they run in order, appending cr to the  StringBuilder, resulting in a value of uqcr.
+An instance of Scorpion is then initialized on line 16.
+The instance initializers in the superclass Arachnid run first, appending cr again and updating the value of sb to uqcrcr.
+Finally, the instance initializer in Scorpion runs and appends m.**

 ---

 17. Which of the following are true?
 (Choose all that apply.)